SkoolNotes/Taproot/2020HIST201/KBhHIST101LateQingChina.md

 * The empress dowager’s mismanagement of funds are CLAIM a symptom of the Qing court weakness.
 * Kang Youwei urged the emperor to issue many edicts of westernization, but was quickly crushed by the empress dowager cixi.
 * Conservatives seized the control of the Qing court, which resulted in more anger and mutiny throughout the country (but, interestingly, against western regions.)

+### Boxer Rebellion and the Final Countdown
-The Boxer rebellion urged the whole country to dispose of any foreigners there may be for they believed that the foreigners were the root of Qing dynasty’s problems.
-The empress eventually suported their decision, causing the 8-nation army to invade and her to fleed to the countryside.
+* The Boxer rebellion urged the whole country to dispose of any foreigners there may be for they believed that the foreigners were the root of Qing dynasty’s problems.
+* The empress eventually supported their decision, causing the **8-nation army** to invade and her to fleed to the countryside.
 After this, the e.d. decided to support westernization.
-Urge for the adoption of constitutional monarchy created centers of opposition to the Qing imperial system.
+* Urge for the adoption of constitutional monarchy created centers of opposition to the Qing imperial system.
-Sun Zhongshan, after being found out to promote the overthrowing of the Chinese governement, fled to Japan and established his concept of revolution.
+* Sun Zhongshan, after being found out to promote the overthrowing of the Chinese governement, fled to Japan and established his concept of revolution.
-Qiu Jin — a woman revolutionary who studied in Japan and went back to China for the revolutionary cause.
+* Qiu Jin — a woman revolutionary who studied in Japan and went back to China for the revolutionary cause.
 She was later executed for treasion.